neocotic/brander/CONTRIBUTING.md

 You must have at least [Node.js](https://nodejs.org) version 12.20.0 or newer installed.

-All pull requests should be made to the `develop` branch.
+All pull requests should be made to the `main` branch.

-Don't forget to add your details to the list of [AUTHORS.md](https://github.com/neocotic/brander/blob/master/AUTHORS.md) if you want your contribution to be recognized by others.
+Don't forget to add your details to the list of [AUTHORS.md](https://github.com/neocotic/brander/blob/main/AUTHORS.md) if you want your contribution to be recognized by others.